175th Anniversary Celebrations in 2019

 Archived Anniversary websiteDip into the archived DidcotOxfordGWR175.org website which we designed and curated for the lead up to the 175th anniversary celebrations on behalf of all the participating events.
 Please be aware however that this website ceased to be maintained after June 2019, so some of the links to external sites may become out of date, and the social media accounts referenced (such as Facebook) may have been closed.

 South Oxford Railway History TrailAs part of the 175th anniversary celebrations, a special walking trail was set up for explorers to discover the fascinating and hidden history of the first railway in Oxford and we have preserved it as an interactive web page.
-Explore the South Oxford railway history trail and learn how the railway influenced the development of the area, how it changed over time, and glimpse into the lives of some pioneering local residents who were associated with early railways.
+Choose the South Oxford railway history trail option on the menu bar to start exploring and learn how the railway influenced the development of the area, how it changed over time, and glimpse into the lives of some pioneering local residents who were associated with early railways.

 Simmering outside the Railway Inn